imperfectlink/KeyboardRenderKit/docs/source/leg_designer.rst

 |

 If you would like to use the align tool to align to individual keycaps, the template needs to be broken up into parts.
-You can do this by selecting it and press Path > Break Apart or Ctrl+Shift+K.
+You can do this by selecting it and press Layer > Geometry > Separate Curves.

 .. image:: img/AffinitySeparate.jpg